https://karnwong.me/posts/rss.xml

 Instructions

 2. Deploy a website on your server (follow instructions for each service.
-I recommend deploy via Docker).
+I recommend deploying via Docker).

-3. If you are using a server at home which has dynamic IP, setup DDNS (I recommend duckdns.org, since it has very fast TTL).
+3. If you are using a server at home which has dynamic IP, setup DDNS (I recommend duckdns.org Cloudflare DNS, since it has very fast TTL).
+See https://github.com/favonia/cloudflare-ddns.
+Set it to update ddns CNAME.

-4. Go to your domain name registrar, under DNS, add a CNAME record for your desired subdomain, and set the value to your duckdns.org domain.
+4. Go to your domain name registrar, under DNS, add a CNAME record for your desired subdomain, and set the value to your DDNS (example: ddns.yourdomain.com)

 5. On your server, install a webserver for reverse-proxy.
 I recommend nginx or Caddy.